-A Bug report (a.k.a. issue) in an open bug repository (a.k.a. open issue (bug) tracking system) often has a lifecycle.
+A bug report, i.e., an issue, in an open bug repository, i.e., an issue tracking system, often has a life-cycle.
 It is initially created by any registered user or developer.
 In this very beginning stage, its status is set to NEW.
-Later during its life-cycle its status might change to other possible values such as ASSIGNED, RESOLVED DU-PLICATE, RESOLVED INVALID, RESOLVED WORKS-FORME, RESOLVED WONTFIX, RESOLVED FIXED, VERIFIED FIXED or CLOSED FIXED.
+Later, during its life-cycle, its status might change to other possible values such as ASSIGNED, RESOLVED DUPLICATE, RESOLVED INVALID, RESOLVED WORKSFORME, RESOLVED WONTFIX, RESOLVED FIXED, VERIFIED FIXED or CLOSED FIXED.
 No matter the bug is currently at which state, it always resides in the open bug repository of the open source project.
 Our recommender only uses issues which are currently in the RESOLVED FIXED, VERIFIED FIXED and CLOSED FIXED states in order to create its vocabulary-based expertise and interest model.

-Furthermore, each bug report is a structured file which consists of a number of fields in addition to its current state, such as the bug ID, summary, description, product, component, importance, assignee, reporter, date of report, date of the latest modification, CC list (list of people who are interested in getting updated about this issue), comments, etc. Among all these fields, our recommender is only concerned with the bug ID, product name, status, summary and description of the bug reports.
+Furthermore, each bug report is a structured file which consists of a number of fields in addition to its current state, such as the bug ID, summary, description, product, component, importance, assignee, reporter, date of report, date of the latest modification, CC (Carbon Copy) list (i.e., the list of people who are interested in being updated about this issue), comments, etc. Among all these fields, our recommender is only concerned with the bug ID, product name, status, summary and description of the bug reports.